If there is one road that can show you some of the most diverse mountain landscapes in all of New Mexico, it is the Jemez Mountain Trail.

-As you travel along the Jemez Mountain Trail, you will see small towns, a thriving Native American Pueblo, natural springs, stunning red rock vistas, verdant valleys with herds of elk, and thickly forested mountain trails.
-On a scenic mountain road loop that covers roughly 132 miles, you can see a staggering range of natural diversity and meaningful historic remnants.
+As you travel along the Jemez Mountain Trail, you will see charming small towns, a thriving Native American Pueblo, natural springs, stunning red rock vistas, verdant valleys with herds of elk, and thickly forested mountain trails.
+On a scenic mountain road loop that covers roughly 132 miles, you can see a staggering range of landscape diversity and meaningful historic remnants.

 The Jemez Mountain trail is an intersection of roads that includes Highway 550 and Highway 4.
 It starts at the Coronado Monument in Bernallilo and encompasses the Jemez State Monument, Valles Caldera Preserve and finishes at Bandelier National Monument.
 It is filled with many opportunities for hiking, fishing, camping, cross-country skiing, or visiting a natural hot spring